Kindergarten

 The Kindergarten year at Parkside Community Montessori is a time of growth, mastery, and celebration.
 As the culminating year of the Montessori Early Childhood program, this third year marks the end of a significant developmental phase and offers children the opportunity to consolidate their skills, lead their classroom community, and prepare confidently for the next stage of their education.

 Rooted in Montessori philosophy, our program is designed around individualized instruction, with each child receiving the support and challenge they need to flourish.
-In the morning, our kindergartners serve as leaders in the mixed-age classroom, modeling responsibility and collaboration for younger peers.
+In the morning, our Kindergarten students serve as leaders in the mixed-age classroom, modeling responsibility and collaboration for younger peers.
 After lunch, they transition into a focused small-group setting for individualized academic instruction, where they work at their own pace, explore advanced concepts, and receive one-on-one support in areas where they need reinforcement.

 Language